 If you'd like to stay a night or two in Arenal/La Fortuna, you have your pick of accommodations.
 You'll find plenty of boutique hotels and resorts in Arenal, as well as luxury accommodations that can elevate your trip.
 And for the whole experience, our guide on how to choose the best hot springs experience in Arenal includes options for overnight stays.

 Arenal/La Fortuna offers various cultural experiences beyond the typical Costa Rican rainforest excursions.
 Relax in a series of natural hot springs, go on a night tour of the jungle looking for sloths, or visit a local organic coffee farm.

-Enjoy a delicious dinner in a unique setting: at the steamy pools and cascades of Tabacon Hotsprings.
+Enjoy a delicious dinner in a unique setting: at the steamy pools and cascades of Tabacón Hotsprings.
 Set in Arenal's largest private rainforest preserve, you'll find five main spring sources, all featuring mineralized waters warmed by the nearby Arenal Volcano.
-After flowing underground, the water eventually emerges to form the Tabacon River.
-Enjoy soaking in several pools of varying temperature, water flows, and degrees of privacy.
+After flowing underground, the water eventually emerges to form the Tabacón River.
+Enjoy soaking in several pools of varying temperatures, water flows, and degrees of privacy.
 Tabacón offers one of the best hot springs hotels in La Fortuna, so it's a great spot for an overnight stay, too.
 Read More

 Sloth Observation Night Tour

 Arenal is ideal for the sleepy little sloth, thanks to the region's ecological protections, climate, food sources, and absence of predators.
 Enjoy a short hike through a preserve, where a partnership of organizations works to protect vulnerable species.
 Your guides are experts at finding the sloth, so you're guaranteed to spot them as they move slowly and with tenderness through Guarumo trees, their favorite snack!
 Read More